BaamPark/RAG-Project/readme.md

 docker-compose up --build
 ```

-## Instructions without using docker:
+## Instructions for non-docker users:
 - Get your openAI API, Pinecone API, and Langchain API keys
 - Write .env file and locate it in backend directory
 - Install next.js 14 and install frontend dependencies